stestagg/swarm/DESIGN.md

 Workers are allowed to orchestrate additional actions as part of their handlers.
 However, to avoid self-induced deadlocks, a worker that submits a sub-action whose type it can also execute has two choices when it needs to await the result:

-1. **Run inline:** execute the sub-action directly within the parent handler without releasing control to Redis; or
+1. **Run inline:** execute the sub-action directly within the parent handler without releasing control to Redis (it must still properly acquire the lease and perform all action lifecycle actions); or
 2. **Pump while waiting:** if the sub-action is left in Redis, the worker must poll for that type and execute any pending actions
    (including the one it is waiting on) in a loop while awaiting completion.

-Action results are intentionally small.
+Action result payloads must be kept intentionally small (do not put large amounts of data in the action result, as this increases redis memory pressure.
 Result payloads stored on the action hash should only contain trivial metadata or pointers (e.g. URLs, object storage keys) to externally persisted artefacts.
-Redis is not a durable content store; worker code should assume that stored results may be evicted and therefore persist substantive outputs in external systems.
+Redis is not a durable content store; worker code should assume that stored results will be evicted/reset and timed-out and therefore persist substantive outputs in external systems.
 A common pattern is to check the external location first and short-circuit execution if a previous run has already produced the artefact.

 Workers must emit periodic heartbeats to their metadata key (`sw:meta:workers:<worker_id>`) to prove liveness and advertise capabilities.
 The metadata should enumerate the handled action types as well as any interface or version information that helps